Europe urges Iran to cooperate with UN nuclear watchdog | DW | 13.09.2019

 What is the Iran nuclear deal?

-The Iran nuclear deal, known as the Joint Comprehensive Plan of Action (JCPOA), was reached in July 2015.
+The Joint Comprehensive Plan of Action (JCPOA), was reached in July 2015.
 Iran and the United States, Germany, Britain, China, Russia and France (known as the P5+1), as well as the European Union, agreed to lift crippling international sanctions related to Iran's nuclear program in exchange for Tehran dismantling it.
-However, President Donald Trump pulled the US out of the agreement in May 2018.
-After the US reimposed sanctions on Iran, Tehran threatened to pull out of part of the agreement.
+However, President Donald Trump pulled the US out of the agreement in May last year.

 Read more: Why Trump shouldn't run the North Korea playbook on Iran